coleifer/peewee/docs/peewee/playhouse.rst

 .. py:function:: object_list(template_name, query[, context_variable='object_list'[, paginate_by=20[, page_var='page'[, check_bounds=True[, **kwargs]]]]])

-    Retrieve a paginated list of objects specified by the given query.
-The paginated object list will be dropped into the context using the given ``context_variable``, as well as metadata about the current page and total number of pages, and finally any arbitrary context data passed as keyword-arguments.

-    The page is specified using the ``page`` ``GET`` argument, e.g. ``/my-object-list/?page=3`` would return the third page of objects.

     :param template_name: The name of the template to render.
     :param query: A :py:class:`SelectQuery` instance to paginate.
     :param context_variable: The context variable name to use for the paginated object list.